malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

           4: -3.95,
           8: -5.52}}
 ```
-In order to translate these policy entries (summed rewards) into appropriate probabilities for choosing moves, the code uses the `softmax()` function, which is commonly used in RL for this purpose.
+However, probabilities cannot be negative, so these values cannot be used directly for move selection.
+In order to translate these policy entries (aka summed rewards) into appropriate probabilities for choosing moves, the code uses the `softmax()` function, which is commonly used in machine learning for this purpose.
 Here you can see how the policy values turn into appropriate probabilities after applying the softmax function:

 | Move | Policy Value | Softmax |
 |---:|---:|---:|